kajetanmarciniak/PyFlow-Excel-Automation/README.md

 - **Pandas** (Data Manipulation)
 - **OpenPyXL** (Excel Engine)

-##💡 Why this script is different:
+##💡 Why this script is better than others:
+Feature,What it does for you

-    Format Agnostic: Works with .csv, .xlsx, and .xls simultaneously.
+🚀 Multi-Format,"Simultaneously processes .csv, .xlsx, and .xls in one go."

-    Smart Column Mapping: Automatically detects "ID" and "Salary" columns even if they are not named exactly or if there are blank columns in between.
+🧠 Smart Detection,"Automatically finds ""ID"" and ""Value"" columns, even with blank columns in between."

-    Data Cleaning: Automatically handles currency symbols, commas, and whitespace.
+🧹 Auto-Cleaning,"Removes currency symbols ($, zł, €), fixes commas/dots, and trims spaces."
+📁 Flexible Paths,"Works on Desktop, OneDrive, or local folders without manual setup."

 ## 📁 How to Use
 1. Place your data files in the `PLIKI` folder.